kaycix/humboldtnativeplants/_pages/where_to_buy.md

 <h2><a id="local_vendors">Local Native Plant Vendors</a></h2>

 <p>
 These vendors can be found at the Fall and Spring North Coast CNPS Nursery Sales.
-Or contact them directly for inventory inquiries and purchasing information.
+Contact them directly for inventory inquiries and purchasing information.
 </p>
 {% include feature_row id="local_vendors" %}